tier4/AutowareArchitectureProposal.iv/sensing/preprocessor/pointcloud/pointcloud_preprocessor/docs/distortion-corrector.md

 The `distortion_corrector` is a node that compensates pointcloud distortion caused by ego vehicle's movement during 1 scan.

-Since the LiDAR sensor scans by rotating an internal laser, the resulting point cloud will be distoted if the ego-vehicle moves during a single scan (as shown by the figure below).
+Since the LiDAR sensor scans by rotating an internal laser, the resulting point cloud will be distorted if the ego-vehicle moves during a single scan (as shown by the figure below).
 The node corrects this by interpolating sensor data using odometry of ego-vehicle.

 ## Inner-workings / Algorithms